gpaux/Mediana/CaseStudy01.md

 Suppose that a sponsor is designing a Phase III clinical trial in patients with pulmonary arterial hypertension (PAH).
 The efficacy of experimental treatments for PAH is commonly evaluated using a six-minute walk test and the primary endpoint is defined as the change from baseline to the end of the 16-week treatment period in the six-minute walk distance.

-### Data Model
+### Define a Data Model

-The first step is to initialize the Data Model.
+The first step is to initialize the data model:

 {% highlight R %}
 case.study1.data.model = DataModel()
 {% endhighlight %}

-After the initialization, specific objects can be added to the `DataModel` object incrementally using the `+` operator.
+After the initialization, components of the data model can be added to the `DataModel` object incrementally using the `+` operator.

-The change from baseline in the six-minute walk distance is assumed to follow a normal distribution and the distribution of the primary endpoint is defined in the `OutcomeDist` object.
+The change from baseline in the six-minute walk distance is assumed to follow a normal distribution.
+The distribution of the primary endpoint is defined in the `OutcomeDist` object:

 {% highlight R %}
 case.study1.data.model =  case.study1.data.model +
   OutcomeDist(outcome.dist = "NormalDist")
 {% endhighlight %}

-The sponsor would like to perform power evaluation over a broad range of sample sizes in each treatment arm.
+The sponsor would like to perform power evaluation over a broad range of sample sizes in each treatment arm:

 {% highlight R %}
 case.study1.data.model =  case.study1.data.model +
   SampleSize(c(50, 55, 60, 65, 70))
 {% endhighlight %}

 As a side note, the `seq` function can be used to compactly define sample sizes in a data model:
 {% highlight R %}
 case.study1.data.model =  case.study1.data.model +
   SampleSize(seq(50, 70, 5))